endoit/siebelScriptsEditor/README.md

 ## Features

-Download Business Service, Business Component, Applet and Application server scripts from the specified database, repository and workspace, and edit them with Visual Studio Code as javascript files.
-Supports Siebel versions older than IP17 as well, which do not have workspaces.
+Download Business Service, Business Component, Applet and Application server scripts from the specified database, repository and workspace (if used), and edit them with Visual Studio Code as javascript files.

 ![Get server scripts](/features/getscripts.gif "Get server scripts")